5 Reasons Vitamin D Is a Must-Have for Seniors

 - Regulate cell growth

 Lack of vitamin D can happen year-round, not just in winter.
-Regular sun exposure on bare skin generally gives people all the vitamin D they need.
-But, in the winter months, time spent indoors prevents vitamin D from penetrating the skin.
+Regular sun exposure on bare skin generally gives people all the vitamin they need.
+But, in the winter months, time spent indoors prevents the vitamin from penetrating the skin.

 - Less exposure to sunlight